DhanushKrishna07/Weather_Forecasting_Website/README.md

 ## 🚀 Features

-1. **Real-time Weather Data**
+- **Real-time Weather Data**
   Integrates with the Tomorrow.io API to fetch accurate and up-to-date weather forecasts for locations worldwide.

-2. **Location-Based Forecast**
+- **Location-Based Forecast**
   Users can input any city or country to receive tailored weather forecasts specific to that area.

-3. **Comprehensive Weather Display**
+- **Comprehensive Weather Display**
   Displays temperature, humidity, and general weather conditions in a clean and visual format for better readability.

-4. **User-Friendly Interface**
+- **User-Friendly Interface**
   Designed with responsiveness in mind, ensuring a smooth experience across devices like desktops, tablets, and mobiles.

-5. **Future Enhancements**
+---

+## 🔮 Future Enhancements

 Planned features include:

 - User authentication
 - Personalized weather dashboards
 - Historical weather data analysis
 - Real-time weather alerts

 ---